Cumilla Cantonment: Based units

 As of 2020, the 33rd Infantry Division is based at Cumilla Cantonment.

 Education

 Army Medical College Cumilla is the only medical college in the cantonment recognized by the Bangladesh Medical and Dental Council.
 It is a government institution.
 Instruction began in 2015.
 It is affiliated with Bangladesh University of Professionals.

 The only pass-level college in the cantonment is the private Cantonment College, established in 2003.

 A cadet college, now called Cumilla Cadet College, began instruction in 1984.

-In the "school and college" category are Ispahani Public High School and College, founded in 1962, and Mainamati English School and College (1997).
+In the "school and college" category are Ispahani Cantonment Public School and College, founded in 1962, and Mainamati English School and College (1997).
 There are also three secondary schools: Cantonment Board Girl's High School, Comilla (1989); Cantonment Board Madhymic Bidyalaya (1997); and Comilla Cantonment High School (1956).